A Commitment to Sustainability

 About 38% of mainland Portugal is forested: the predominant species being maritime pine - Pinus pinaster

+Our concern that raw materials for our products come from forests responsibly managed, forest management meets a demanding set of requirements and principles appropriate to the environment and society, as determined by international standards.
 Our sustainability policy is based on a set of guidelines in which we use to make our decision, starting on a sustainable development as well the search of an economic prosperity, social and environmental responsibility.

 In order to achieve it, we continue to collect information and invest our time to reduce the environmental impact from our factory through dialogue with associations and the constant search for innovative products and services.